-Running a microbrewery, also referred to as a craft brewery, is an expensive and labor-intensive endeavor.
-In order to be successful, your microbrewery needs to sell beer, and this can only happen if your beer tastes good and stands out from the pack.
-A combination of the right ingredients, such as hops, yeast and barley, along with highly specialized brewing equipment, helps create the perfect brew.
+Running a microbrewery, also referred to as a craft brewery, is expensive and labor-intensive.
+To be successful, your microbrewery needs to sell a lot of beer, which can only happen if your beer tastes good and stands out from the pack.
+Combining the right ingredients, such as hops, yeast, barley, and highly specialized brewing equipment, helps create the perfect brew.

 However, that is just the start.
-There are things you need to do in order to take your microbrewery to the next level.
+There are things you need to do to take your small business to the next level.
 Otherwise, your beer sales will remain flat, pun intended.
-This Balboa Capital blog articles features tips on how to grow your microbrewery.
+This Balboa Capital blog article features tips on how to grow your microbrewery.

 Founders of microbreweries share a common passion: the enjoyment of making quality beer.
 This is probably the cornerstone of most brewery mission statements.
-A well-thought-out mission statement conveys the purpose of your microbrewery, explains why it exists, and helps differentiate it from the competition.
-If you have a mission statement that might sound too vague, or that does not convey what your microbrewery is all about, consider revising it.
+A well-thought-out mission statement conveys the purpose of your business, explains why it exists, and helps differentiate it from the competition.
+Consider revising it if you have a mission statement that might sound too vague or does not convey what your business is all about.

 If you are in the startup phase of your craft brewery operation, now is the time to put pen to paper.
-When writing your mission statement, keep it simple and to-the-point.
-The majority of mission statements fall between one and three sentences and do not exceed 80 words.
+When writing your mission statement, it is good to keep it simple and to the point.
+Most mission statements fall between one and three sentences and do not exceed 80 words.

 Update your beer-making equipment.

-Brew kettles, fermenters, heat exchangers, sanitation equipment and water treatment systems, among others, have high price points.
-You can preserve your capital and keep your credit line open by financing brewery equipment.
+Brew kettles, fermenters, heat exchangers, sanitation equipment, and water treatment systems, among others, have high price points.
+Financing brewery equipment can preserve your capital and keep your credit line open.

 Expand into new markets.

 So, research the markets you are interested in entering.
-This is a great way to see what types of beer sells well, and to find out if any beer-drinking trends are emerging.
+This is a great way to see what beer types sell well and determine if any beer-drinking trends are emerging.

 Participate in local events.

 Getting involved with community events such as food festivals, beer festivals, and summer fairs is a great way to increase your brand awareness, introduce your beers to a new audience, and let people see the faces behind your brand.
-To find out which events are scheduled in your area, contact your local Chamber of Commerce or check online.
+Contact your local Chamber of Commerce or check online to find out which events are taking place in your arne.
 Participating in local events requires a team effort by you and your employees, and it is a good idea to plan well in advance.

-Try to reserve your space early, and choose a spot that will have lots of foot traffic.
+Try to reserve your space early, and choose a spot with lots of foot traffic.
 Then, invest in a booth and signage for your event.
 Having a booth will make you appear more professional.
 Lastly, do not just serve beer and mingle with people during the event.
-Hand out business cards, beer information sheets or other marketing materials, and consider holding a raffle with prizes.
+Instead, hand out business cards, beer information sheets, or other marketing materials, and consider holding a raffle with prizes.

-The alcoholic beverage industry in the United States is highly regulated and extremely complex.
+The alcoholic beverage industry in the United States is highly regulated and complex.
 The laws and tax rates relating to beer sales and distribution may vary depending on the state.
-In addition, a number of counties within states have their own laws that you need to follow.
+In addition, many counties within states have rules you need to follow.

-Therefore, make sure that you fully understand the laws relating to wholesaling, distribution, and retail sales before you expand into a new market.
+Therefore, make sure you fully understand the laws relating to wholesaling, distribution, and retail sales before expanding into a new market.
 You can get all of the legal information advice you need from a business attorney.
 Lawyers are not always cheap, but they can help prevent legal problems down the road.